 "Once in custody, detectives kept her isolated from her two teenage daughters and autistic son for 24 hours.
 Then they began the grilling... ...They let her go, but soon hauled her back in.
 Before her second interrogation, they left her shivering in a cell.
 Before her third, a woman officer put on rubber gloves and strip-searched her.
 After that, 'I just lost my ability to think coherently,'"

 Of course such developments are worrying, the Green episode may come to nought but the trend, if it is indeed a trend (how many cases have not had the coverage?) is Stasiesque to say the least: and as one poster (thank you JSG) put it on the BBC R5L messageboards: "The opposition has an official position, standing, Her Majesties opposition.
 I can not see how a servant of the state civil service can 'leak' to a shadow minister.
-They surely are entitled to any information in the state system."
+They surely are entitled to any information in the state system.""With their full knowledge, the law enforcement agencies have devoted vast effort on hounding a part-time reporter on a little local paper, while ignoring the criminals the public pays them to catch."

 ...and by complete and unbelievable coincidence: reported today in The Times.